-The "Advance directives or surrogate decision maker documented OR documented reason for not providing advance care plan" element does not require that all patients have advanced directives.
+This element does not require that all patients have advanced directives.
 However, if a patient does not have advance directives or a surrogate decision maker, a reason must be documented.
 IPFs are expected to provide patients the opportunity to complete both types of advance directives prior to discharge to the extent allowable by law in the state in which the IPF resides.
-Copies of the advance directive do not need to be transmitted to the follow-up provider and the patient need not create an advance directive to satisfy this element.
+Copies of the non-psychiatric and psychiatric advance directives do not need to be transmitted to the follow-up provider and the patient need not create any advance directives to satisfy this element.
+Advance Directives must be compliant with the state laws for the state in which the patient receives care.
+Additional information can be found in the definition of the term "Advance Directive."

 Contact information for obtaining results of studies pending at discharge - Healthcare professional or facility contact number at which patient can receive information on studies that were not concluded at discharge.
 Patient preference should be considered in sharing results of studies, including whether results should be provided on paper.
+If there is documentation in the transition record indicating that no tests are pending at discharge, then this will satisfy the element.